 This’ll ensure they will always be constantly updated on your brand, products, or services.

-Just take a look at the graph below and see how the best results are achieved when companies send between 4 and 8 emails per month.
+Just take a look at the graph below and see how the best results are achieved when companies send between four and eight emails per month.

 Here are 11 tips you can use to build your email list: